-Neelam felt that issues around women’s reproductive health can often be trivialised by healthcare professionals and sexualised by the ethnic community due to cultural beliefs.
+Neelam felt that issues around reproductive health can often be trivialised by healthcare professionals and sexualised by the ethnic community due to cultural beliefs.

 What started as social media page to vent some of her frustrations at her diagnosis and lack of understanding, grew into a support group for other women with similar stories to a registered charity.
 She then decided to leave her legal career, to upscale and grow the charity.
-The charity is inclusive and work with any individuals suffering with reproductive and mental health issues, often tackling sensitive and personal subjects.
+The charity is inclusive and work with individuals suffering with reproductive and mental health issues, often tackling sensitive and personal subjects.
 Neelam is also a Non Executive Director for Healthwatch Birmingham, again supporting the organisations outreach into vulnerable groups.